yang/web-reader/README.md

 A quick-and-dirty SoundGecko replacement!

+This is a REST API server that speech-synthesizes articles (stripping boilerplate, doing sentence segmentation, etc.) into a podcast feed of MP3s which you can consume with your favorite podcasting app.
+You can feed in articles via bookmarklet or [Android app].

 SoundGecko's TTS voices were my favorite, so this reuses the same engine.

 Tested on Ubuntu 12.04 and OS X 10.10 Yosemite.